Laura Diaz (TV anchor)

 Laura Diaz (born February 16, 1958) is an American newscaster on KTTV Fox 11 in Los Angeles.
 She began working for the Fox station in May 2012.
-She had served as solo anchor of the weekday editions of CBS2 News at 6 pm from April 2010 until she left the station.
-She produced and hosted some "Eye on Our Community" specials for CBS2.
-She was previously Diaz the lead anchor at CBS2 and ABC7 in Los Angeles.
+She had served as solo anchor of the weekday editions of KCBS-TV's CBS 2 News at 6 pm from April 2010 until she left the station.
+She produced and hosted some Eye on Our Community specials for CBS2.
+Prior to KCBS-TV.
+Diaz was a lead anchor at ABC7 in Los Angeles.
 She was the first Mexican-American to hold a lead anchor position at a Southern California English-language television station.

 Early life and career

 Diaz, a first generation Mexican-American, was born in Santa Paula, a small community in Ventura County, California.
 Her family moved to the Santa Clarita Valley when she was four years old.
 She is Roman Catholic.

 Diaz graduated from Hart High School in Santa Clarita before moving to San Luis Obispo, California to attend California Polytechnic State University (Cal Poly SLO), where she earned a Bachelor of Arts degree in English.
 Her first job in television was at KSBY in San Luis Obispo, followed by one at KFSN in Fresno.
 She returned to Southern California in 1983 as a reporter for KABC-TV at the station's bureau in Orange County.
 She covered several major stories as a reporter at KABC-TV, including the 1986 Los Angeles Central Library Fire, the 1992 Los Angeles Riots and the Northridge earthquake in 1994.

-In 1985, she began working as a weekend anchor, and three years later, she began anchoring KABC-TV'S 6 pm weekday evening newscast.
-In 1997, she was named anchor for the station's 5 pm and 11 pm newscasts.
+In 1985, Diaz began working as a weekend anchor, and three years later, she began anchoring KABC-TV'S 6 pm weekday edition of Eyewitness News.
+After the departure of Lisa McRee (who was selected to replace Joan Lunden on Good Morning America) in 1997, Diaz was named co-anchor of Eyewitness News at 5 pm and 11 pm alongside Harold Greene and later with Marc Brown after Greene departed in 2000.
 This promotion made her the first female Hispanic lead anchor at an English language television station in Los Angeles.

-Diaz joined KCBS-TV in September 2002 as co-anchor of the CBS 2 News at 5 and 11 pm with Harold Greene, and in 2004 Paul Magers joined her as co-anchor.
+Diaz joined KCBS-TV in September 2002 as co-anchor of the CBS 2 News at 5 and 11 pm with Greene, and in 2004 Paul Magers joined her as co-anchor.
 Diaz was also one of the original hosts of the groundbreaking Vista L.A. on KABC-TV, one of the first public affairs program in Southern California to serve the English-speaking Latino audience in the region.
 That program won the coveted Imagen Award twice while she was co-host.
 Her work on Vista L.A. also won three local Emmy Awards.
 In August 2011 Diaz won a third Imagen award when "Eye on Our Community" was selected as Best Local Informational Program.

-She joined the FOX L.A. weekend news broadcasts alongside FOX news anchor Susan Hirasuna in May 2012.
+She joined the weekend editions of Fox 11 News alongside FOX news anchor Susan Hirasuna in May 2012.